 - 2 tbsp. cocoa powder

 - 1/2 c. shredded sweetened coconut

 - 2 tbsp. sugar

-- whipped cream, for garnish
+- whipped cream for garnish (optional, of course)

 - Combine all ingredients in a blender, and pulse until smooth.
 Serve immediately!

 This sounds perfect!
 I’ve been on a total smoothie kick this month, too.
 I crave them in the morning!
 My go-to is always almond milk as well.
 Love it!